jqwik-team/jqwik/docs/README.md

 ### Creating an Example-based Test

 Just annotate a `public`, `protected` or package-scoped method with `@Example`.
-Examples work just like plain JUnit-style test cases and (usually) don't take any parameters.
+Example-based tests work just like plain JUnit-style test cases and are not supposed to take any parameters.

-A test case method will either
+A test case method must
-- return a `boolean` value that signifies success (`true`) or failure (`false`) of this test case.
+- either return a `boolean` value that signifies success (`true`) or failure (`false`) of this test case.
-- return nothing (`void`) in which case you might probably use an _assertion_ or two in the method's body.
+- or return nothing (`void`) in which case you will probably use [assertions](#assertions) in order to verify the test condition.

 Here is a test class with two example-based tests: